kuzzleio/documentation-old/sdk-reference/source/includes/_document.md

 try {
   $document->publish();
 } catch (ErrorException $e) {
-  // error occured

 }
 ```

-Publishes the content of this document as a realtime message.
+Publishes the content of this document as a real-time message.

 ### publish([options])